-Checking OCD in children
+Checking OCD in Children

-What is Checking OCD in children?
+What is Checking OCD in Children?

 - A child with Checking OCD might check whether a school bag has all the notebooks dozens of times.